Drew Waters Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 8.9 K/9, the 10th-best in MLB.

-- The Reds have a 5.03 team ERA that ranks 27th among all league pitching staffs.
+- The Reds have the 27th-ranked team ERA across all league pitching staffs (5.01).

-- The Reds rank 23rd in baseball in home runs surrendered (85 total, 1.3 per game).
+- Reds pitchers combine to rank 23rd in baseball in home runs surrendered (86 total, 1.3 per game).

-- The right-hander's last time out came on Tuesday against the Los Angeles Dodgers, when he threw 3 2/3 innings, surrendering seven earned runs while allowing six hits.
+- His last appearance came on Wednesday against the Los Angeles Dodgers, when the left-hander threw 5 2/3 innings, surrendering six earned runs while giving up eight hits.

-- The 29-year-old has an ERA of 6.27, with 8.7 strikeouts per nine innings, in nine games this season.
-Opponents have a .292 batting average against him.
+- In five games this season, the 25-year-old has put up an ERA of 5.40, with 7.1 strikeouts per nine innings.
+Opponents are hitting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.